citusdata/citus_docs/performance/scaling_data_ingestion.rst

 Real-time Inserts (0-50k/s)
 ---------------------------

-On the Citus master, you can perform INSERT commands directly on hash distributed tables.
+On the Citus coordinator, you can perform INSERT commands directly on hash distributed tables.
 The advantage of using INSERT is that the new data is immediately visible to SELECT queries, and durably stored on multiple replicas.

 When processing an INSERT, Citus first finds the right shard placements based on the value in the distribution column, then it connects to the workers storing the shard placements, and finally performs an INSERT on each of them.
-From the perspective of the user, the INSERT takes several milliseconds to process because of the round-trips to the workers, but the master can process other INSERTs in other sessions while waiting for a response.
-The master also keeps connections to the workers open within the same session, which means subsequent queries will see lower response times.
+From the perspective of the user, the INSERT takes several milliseconds to process because of the round-trips to the workers, but the coordinator can process other INSERTs in other sessions while waiting for a response.
+The coordinator also keeps connections to the workers open within the same session, which means subsequent queries will see lower response times.

 ::